 - The first free settlers came to Brisbane in the 1840s.

-- Brisbane was part of the state New South Wales until 1859 when it became part of Queensland.
+- Brisbane was part of the state of New South Wales until 1859 when it became part of Queensland.

-If you enjoyed this article, please share it on social media, including Pinterest:
+If you enjoyed this article, please share it on social media and save it for later on Pinterest.

 Chloe